 If you want additional things to see and do (as well as some money-saving tips), consult my comprehensive guide to Chicago!
 Moreover, here is my list of the best hostels in Chicago for budget-friendly accommodation.

 Days 98-100: Detroit, MI

-Detroit, known as the Motor City due to its auto manufacturing, is a city generally passed over by most travelers.
-While it’s had a bad rap in the past, today, Detriot it’s undergoing a revitalization.
+Detroit, known as the Motor City due to its auto manufacturing, is generally passed over by most travelers.
+While it’s had a bad rap in the past, today it’s undergoing a revitalization.
 There are a lot of good things happening here.
-Located 4 hours from Chicago, the place boasts world-class museums, an incredible assortment of eateries, cool dive bars, and an eclectic music scene.
+Located four hours from Chicago, the place boasts world-class museums, an incredible assortment of eateries, cool dive bars, and an eclectic music scene.
 Be sure check out these things to see and do:

 - Explore the Detroit Institute of Art – This 130-year-old museum is located in the heart of Midtown and has something to offer every visitor.
 There are more than 65,000 works of art here, ranging from classic to more modern and contemporary pieces, spread out over 100 different galleries.
 It’s one of the best art museums in the country.
 Admission is $14 USD.

 - Walk the Dequindre Cut – The Dequindre Cut Greenway is a two-mile urban recreational path that offers a pedestrian link between the East Riverfront, the Eastern Market, and several residential neighborhoods in between.
 Along the path, you’ll find all kinds of street art, as well as buskers in the summer.
 It’s a nice place to walk or jog and take in the city.

 - Shop at the Eastern Market – The Eastern Market is a huge marketplace with local foods, art, jewelry, artisan crafts, and more.
 It covers 43 acres and is the largest historic public market district in the United States, dating back over 150 years.
 It is particularly busy on Saturdays, when farmers bring in their fresh produce.